Neutron star structure with a new force between quarks

 We write the two-particle potential as $V = V_\text{AV18} + V_\text{NP}$, where $V_\text{AV18}$ is that in Ref.~\cite{Wiringa:1994wb,argonne} and $V_\text{NP}$ is generated by NP, being of Yukawa form:

 with $\alpha_{B_1} = g_{B_1}^2/4\pi$ the strength of the gauged U(1)$_{B_1}$ interaction and $M_X$ the mass of the associated boson.
-We approximate NSs as composed of PNM; this interaction only ever stiffens the EoS.
+This interaction only ever stiffens the EoS.
 If the new boson is heavier than the pion and not too strongly coupled, then its effects on nuclear matter are expected to be subdominant to those of the strong interactions, comprising at most some part of the empirical LECs.
+For simplicity we approximate NSs as composed of PNM, noting that Table XI of Ref.~\cite{Akmal:1998cf} shows that the maximum NS masses in PNM and $\beta$-stable matter differ by less than $\approx0.5\%$.
 We evaluate Eq.~\eqref{eq:Gmatrix} by decomposing it into its partial wave components and summing these contributions to the EoS.
 We consider partial waves up to $J_\text{max} = 11$, facilitating comparison with Ref.~\cite{Piarulli:2019pfq}.
 Considering only the AV18 potential, we obtain $E/A = 13.7$ MeV at $n = n_\text{sat} = 0.16$ fm$^{-3}$, compared to 13.4 MeV~\cite{Piarulli:2019pfq}; for $n=0.3$ fm$^{-3}$, we obtain 26.0 MeV, in perfect agreement.

+A primary source of uncertainty in nuclear matter calculations is the precise many-body technique employed.
+For instance, Ref.~\cite{Piarulli:2019pfq} contrasts several such methods and finds that the in-medium potential energies may differ by a factor of $\approx2$ at supranuclear densities for the same $NN$ potential.
+However, our purpose is to identify the allowed region of the $g_B$--$M_X$ parameter space in which the new interaction produces significant changes to NS structure.
+We assume that the answer to this question does not depend on the many-body method we use~\footnote{For reference, we note that the study of Ref.~\cite{Piarulli:2019pfq} shows the many-body method variation is far smaller for the simpler AV6$^\prime$ force.}, and we emphasize that the uncertainties from three-body forces in this case are moot.